Performance#

 • DARSHAN: DARSHAN is a lightweight I/O profiler for frameworks such as MPI-IO, HDF5, PNetCDF, and standard POSIX calls.
 It collects performance data through I/O instrumentation at link-time (for static and dynamic executables) or at runtime and produces a log of information that can be viewed by DARSHAN commands.

 • Valgrind: Valgrind is an instrumentation framework for building debugging and profiling tools.
-Some of well-know tools:
+In the area of profiling it can be used with its callgrind tool as follows:

 • Memcheck detects memory management problems primarily for C and C++ programs such as memory leak detection, invalid memory access, uninitialized reads, mismatched allocation/deallocation.